TERMS & CONDITIONS

 13. Recovery

-If at any time you owe us money on any account in excess of our trading terms then in addition to any other rights we have you agree we may enter any premises owned, possessed or controlled by you where our product is stored and remove our product and re-sell all or any of them.
+If at any time you owe us money on any account in excess of our trading terms then in addition to any other rights we have you agree we may, upon providing reasonable prior notice and subject to you failing to rectify any such default within 7 days of such notice, enter any premises owned, possessed or controlled by you where our product is stored and remove our product and re-sell all or any of them to the extent necessary to recover monies owed by you.
 We are not liable to you if we take such action.
-If we request you will obtain a landlord’s waiver in a form acceptable to us.
+If we request, you will obtain a landlord’s waiver in a form acceptable to us.
+Any disputes arising under this clause shall be dealt with as set out under clause 15 of these terms and conditions.

 14. Returns